-USFS Indicator 5.5.1 The National Forest quantifies and tracks carbon stocks, carbon removal (both through harvest and fire) and sequestration over time, and documents the rationale for methodologies employed.
+USFS Indicator 5.5.1 Carbon stocks and influences on them (e.g., disease, insects, growth, timber harvest, vegetation, wildlife), are identified.
+Baseline carbon stocks, carbon removal (both through harvest, fire and other significant disturbances) and sequestration over time are quantified and tracked, and the rationale for methodologies employed are documented.